 The Privacy Office:

 The Commission uses Fair Information Practice Principles (“FIPPs”) as a policy framework to enhance privacy protections by assessing the nature and purpose for all PII collected to fulfill the Commission’s mission.
 The FIPPs are five core principles of privacy protection: (1) Notice/Awareness; (2) Choice/Consent; (3) Access/Participation; (4) Integrity/Security; and (5) Enforcement/Redress.
-For a discussion of the FIPPs, please visit the Federal Trade Commission’s site.
+For a discussion of the FIPPs and the role they play in protecting privacy in the 21st Century, please visit the Federal Trade Commission’s site.

 Kathy Harman-Stokes, J.D., CIPP, CIPP/G